 Some facts about this old Standard song, which begins

 I'm half crazy, all for the love of you...":

-The composer known as Harry D'Acre was actually a
+The writer known as Harry D'Acre was actually a

 collaboration of two people: one was an English songwriter